 cushions, especially if a person is confined to a bed or chair for any length

-of time, to help prevent pressure sores.
+of time.
 Pad metal parts of a wheelchair to

 help reduce pressure and friction.

 Have someone check your skin after you have been sitting, sleeping, or resting in a recliner chair, wheelchair, or bed.